CHEN-Zhihan/Compiler/readme.txt

     return n * factorial(n - 1);
 }

-2. Scope and reference check is used, example: a = 1;
+2. Scope and reference check are adopted, example: a = 1;
 c = 5;
 if (a == 1) {